 If you’re based in Whitleigh, there’s an UnLtd social enterprise support programme specifically for you with grants of £500, £5000 and £15000 as well as training workshops.
 Contact email@example.com to find out more.
 Paul tells me that even if you’re not from Whitleigh it should be possible to join in with the workshops – so it’s worth getting in touch.

 Power to Change is a new national programme established to provide support and funding to community businesses – locally owned and focused social enterprises.
-Devonport and Stonehouse are a pilot Community Enterprise Place, with support and funding for community enterprises in these areas.
+Devonport and Stonehouse are pilot Community Business Places, with support and opportunities for seedcorn funding for community enterprises in these areas.
 Get in touch if you want to know more.

 Social Enterprise Investment Fund